Best daily deals

 By

 One of the more common types of files that we have to deal with are archived files.
-You’ve seen them before and they come in zip, rar, 7z, tar, and other file types.
+You’ve seen them before, and they come in zip, rar, 7z, tar, and other file types.
 The point of using archives is to put a lot of files into a single spot that takes up less digital space.
-If you’ve got some of these files that you need to deal with, here are the best zip, rar, and unzip apps for Android!
+If you need to deal with some of these files, here are the best zip, rar, and unzip apps for Android!

-Please note, these are apps that specialize in just this one activity.
-Most file managers also have built-in archive features and actually do better for general purpose stuff.
-You can kill two birds with one stone by grabbing one of those.
+Please note that these are apps that specialize in this one activity.
+Most file managers also have built-in archive features and do better for general-purpose stuff.
+You can kill two birds with one stone by grabbing one of them.

 The best zip and unzip apps for Android